-The Volunteer Program works with volunteers who want to work independently on park lands, which includes parks, trails, open spaces and greenways.
-We are looking for motivated individuals or organizations who want to dedicate time and effort to establishing and/or caring for trails, restoration areas, gardens and ornamental plant beds.
+The Bellingham Parks Volunteer Program works with volunteers who want to adopt park lands, including trails, open spaces, and greenways.
+We are looking for motivated individuals or organizations who want to dedicate time and effort to caring for trails, restoration areas, dog waste stations, gardens, and ornamental plant beds.

 - Litter pickup

 - Stocking dog waste stations with bags

 - Reporting problem spots, especially after storms